-- new electronic reporting system for reporting of incidents from care agencies to ensure consistency across all areas; - focus on referrals to Independent Advocacy; - ongoing engagement with minority ethnic and religious groups; - increased information provided, reporting, follow-up and information in relation to current SCAMS; - ASP input into Missing People protocol; - work with financial institutions; - updating of the Perth & Kinross Adult Support and Protection operational guidance.
+- New electronic reporting system for reporting of incidents from care agencies to ensure consistency across all areas - Focus on referrals to Independent Advocacy - Ongoing engagement with minority ethnic and religious groups - Reporting, follow up and information in relation to current SCAMS. - ASP input into Missing people protocol - Work with financial institutions - Updating of the Perth & Kinross Adult Support and Protection operational guidance.